Categories

 You can filter the list of activities by fields such as specialty, accredited CME provider (for example, professional membership organization and/or affiliation), activity type, credit type, fee and location.

-You can also contact the accredited CME provider to inquire about ABS CC eligibility for a specific activity.
+You can also contact the accredited CME provider to inquire about Continuous Certification credit eligibility for a specific activity.

 When you register for an accredited CME activity, you will need to give the CME provider your first name, last name and month and day of birth.
-CME providers may ask for your ABS Candidate ID# when you register for the activity, which can be found in the blue bar at the top of the page when you log in to your ABS portal, as well as on your “Exam Records and Results” page.
-If you have questions about this process, please contact the accredited CME provider to inquire about how to claim CC credit for a specific activity.
-Please do not contact ABS to claim credit if you have requested that the provider do so for you.
+CME providers may ask for your ABS ID# when you register for the activity, which can be found in your ABS portal on the Personal Profile page.
+If you have questions about this process, please contact the accredited CME provider to inquire about how to claim credit for a specific activity.
+Please do not contact the ABS to claim credit if you have requested that the provider do so for you.

 Accredited CME providers should report your CME credits in ACCME’s system within 30 days of you completing the activity.
 Please contact the CME provider for questions about their timeframe for submitting completion information for a specific activity.